flaupretre/terraform-ssh-tunnel/README.md

 be used to create a tunnel running through a set of several SSH gateways, each one opening an SSH connection to the next one.
-This is technically possible using the 'ProxyJump' feature introduced in OpenSSH v7.3 and the feature may be added in a future version, depending on user's demand (I personally don't need it yet).
+This is technically possible using the 'ProxyJump' feature introduced in OpenSSH v7.3 and the feature might appear in a future version if there's a real user's demand.

 #### Target host name resolution